 I purchased this amazing GAPs diet cookbook to help me out, as I was clueless about what to eat: The Heal Your Gut Cookbook: Nutrient-Dense Recipes for Intestinal Health Using the GAPS Diet

-As soon as I started the diet (few hours after breakfast where I would usually have rice based gluten free bread, coffee and milk and eggs) I started feeling relief.
+As soon as I started the diet (a few hours after breakfast where I would usually have rice based gluten free bread, coffee and milk, and eggs) I started feeling relief.
 I thought it was a placebo effect but I didn’t care.
 I had the BEST sleep in those first two nights starting on the GAPs diet.
 I did not have any nightmares and no pain.

 This gave me more strength and motivation to go through each day.
 I have to say that it is challenging; you really need to be at that point where you are willing to do anything, come hell or high water to heal yourself.
 I was at that point.
 So, saying NO to few social events was a no-brainer for me.
 I also brought my food to other family gatherings.
 If somebody tries to tell me to eat something else, I simply said that I was following my doctor’s orders.